egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 Y_final = Concat + Dense (Y(1), Y(2)....)

-In terms of performance, I expect an increase in accuracy since the final output is less dependent on any one attention layer.
-However I found this paper (https://arxiv.org/abs/1905.10650) indicating the increase may not be as important as we think.
+In terms of performance, I expect an increase in accuracy, since there are multiple weight matrices  are used for differents parts of the text.
+However, like in the many ML algorithms, the more complex the model gets, the more risk for overfitting.
+Moreover, I found this [paper](https://arxiv.org/abs/1905.10650) indicating the increase may not be as important as we think.

 **3.** Transfer learning